 “Hi I’m Claudia Regina’s girlfriend, nice to meet you, Sheryl!”

-Nice to meet you both girls, I was telling Regina I brought you a little welcoming present and hopefully maybe hang out sometime.
+“Nice to meet you both girls, I was telling Regina I brought you a little welcoming present and hopefully maybe hang out sometime.”

 “Absolutely Sheryl, that would be our pleasure and thank you for taking the time to bake and approach us!
 Do you mind coming next week?
 We are still working on some stuff around the house and would be really nice to have everything setup and ready.”
+Uttered Regina.

-Sounds great to me Regina, I might be a little nosey, but are you doing some kind of remodeling in the basement?
+“Sounds great to me Regina, I might be a little nosey, but are you doing some kind of remodeling in the basement?”
+Expressed Sheryl.

 “Yes, and I’m already really sorry about the noise, but the thing is that our workers have jobs in the morning and they only can start in the afternoon so it’s a little complicated to bring them any time earlier.”

-It’s not a problem at all Regina.
+“It’s not a problem at all Regina.”
+Spoke Sheryl.

 “Now I’m a little curious Sheryl, why were you asking about the basement?”
-Any ghost we aren’t aware of, haha”
+Any ghost we aren’t aware of?”
+Asked Regina sarcastically.

-No nothing really, just that you can tell that the noise came from below and actually is hard to tell that the house has a basement as it isn’t visible from outside, you know like regular basements windows.
-I’m wondering if it has some purpose to have been built that way?
+“No nothing really, just that you can tell that the noise came from below and actually is hard to tell that the house has a basement as it isn’t visible from outside, you know like regular basements windows.
+I’m wondering if it has some purpose to have been built that way?”

 “What?
 What do you mean Sheryl?”

-Nothing, I’m sorry just talking to myself ha-ha.
-I’m really looking forward to meet you guys’ next week, would Friday be good?
+“Nothing, I’m sorry just talking to myself ha-ha.
+I’m really looking forward to meeting you guys next week, would Friday be good?”
+Asked Sheryl excitedly.

 “Excellent Sheryl!
 So, we are set for next Friday.
 Have an amazing day and hope to see you then.”
+Answered Regina excited as well.

-Perfect!
+“Perfect!
 Such a pleasure to meet you both and have a marvelous day as well.
-I do believe we are going to become really good neighbors.
+I do believe we are going to become really good neighbors.”

 “So, do we Sheryl.
 Have a good one.”
+Expressed Regina.

 I went back home feeling really excited about my new neighbors and actually looking forward to hang out with them, all of a sudden, the stone wasn’t on my priority list but to meet these girls and feeling like we already have a little connection, seems pretty cool but I contained my excitement and waited for next Friday as we agreed.